apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 It does save you a ton of memory though.
 And it works on loss functions that are not differentiable, as long as they are finely-grained enough.

-But why bother.
+But why bother?
 Clearly nobody bothers.
 I'm bothering.
 Dangit.
 I got nerdsniped so fucking hard.

 You would think this would be the end of the story for ZO-Optimization.
 But not quite.
 Unfortunately I think ZO has a lot of potential.